Pepe faces possible three-game ban after red card

 He was red-carded in a bad-tempered Champions League semi-final against Barcelona in 2011 for a studs-up lunge on Barca full back Dani Alves and earned wide condemnation for stamping on Lionel Messi's hand in another Real-Barca game in 2012.

-(Additional reporting by Iain Rogers,; Reporting by Mark Gleeson,; Editing by Ed Osmond)
+(Additional reporting by Iain Rogers,; Reporting by Mark Gleeson,; Editing by Ed Osmond; mark.gleeson@thomsonreuters.com; +55 21985471451; Reuters Messaging: mark.gleeson.thomsonreuters.com@reuters.net; To sign up for our Global Sports Forum chatroom, click here)